juliengatineau/projet_7_tweet_sentiment_analysis/readme.txt

 ## Description
-This is a Flask API for analyzing sentiment in tweets
+This is a Flask API for analyzing sentiment in tweets.
+Tweets tokenization with TF/IDF.
+Prediction with custom keras neural network using LSTM layer